 3. Only pay for what’s necessary

 This is an important aspect in green shopping, and it is one of the most neglected.
 We often pay for unnecessary things without thinking, but everything from packaging to preservatives are not necessary for a healthy diet and can generate a lot of waste when packaging is thrown away.
 Here are some things to keep in mind when trying to make your dollar go as far as possible and reduce waste.

 - Whole foods are foods in their most basic form, with no additives or unwanted ingredients to deal with.
 When you buy whole foods, you are not paying for the preparation and packaging.
-Whole foods are also best if you plan to do canning, drying food or vacuum packaging.

 Meal planning can reduce your waste quite a bit.
-My mother also shopped with a list when we were growing up.
-I found out that she was still making a shopping list covering each meal when I was taking care of mom and dad before they passed away.
 When you plan meals, make a list according to what you’ll need for those meals and nothing more.
 This prevents impulsive spending and over-buying, and generates less waste than simply buying whatever looks good.